tidyverse/googledrive/README.md

 #### Publish files

-Revisions of Google Documents, Sheets, and Presentations can be published online.
-By default, `drive_publish()` will publish your most recent revision.
-Running this function will update a tibble in your `gfile` object with publication information.
-You can also check your publication status by running `drive_check_publish()`.
+Versions of Google Documents, Sheets, and Presentations can be published online.
+By default, `drive_publish()` will publish your most recent version.
+You can check your publication status by running `drive_check_publish()`.

 ``` r
 drive_check_publish(drive_chickwts)